Skip to main content

 Bicyclist Safety

-The National Highway Traffic Safety Administration encourages all road users, including motorists and bicyclists, to respect each other and foster a safer transportation environment.
-Bicycles on the roadway have the same rights, and responsibilities as motorized vehicles.'
+The National Highway Traffic Safety Administration encourages all road users, including motorists and bicyclists, to respect each other and promote a safer transportation environment.
+Bicycles on the roadway have the same rights and responsibilities as motorized vehicles.

-Michigan law requires motorists to give bicyclists at least 3 feet of space when passing.
-Some Michigan municipalities have enacted ordinances requiring motorists to give bicyclists 5 feet of space when passing.
-As of October 1, 2019 these communities include: Ann Arbor, Dearborn, Grand Rapids, Kalamazoo, Kalamazoo Township, Muskegon, Norton Shores, Oshtemo Township, and Portage.
+Michigan law requires motorists to give bicyclists at least 3 feet of space when passing them on the roadway.
+Some Michigan municipalities have passed laws requiring motorists to give bicyclists 5 feet of space when passing them on the roadway.
+As of October 1, 2019, these communities passed the 5 feet of space law: Ann Arbor, Dearborn, Grand Rapids, Kalamazoo, Kalamazoo Township, Muskegon, Norton Shores, Oshtemo Township, and Portage.

 • Ride with traffic and follow the rules of the road.